mathisonian/awesome-visualization-research/README.md

 - [Nanocubes: Fast visualization of large spatiotemporal datasets](http://nanocubes.net/) - specialized database system for visualizing spatiotemporal datasets

 ## Color

+- [mpl colormaps: a better default colormap for matplotlib](https://bids.github.io/colormap/) - detailed account of designing a better colormap for the popular matplotlib library
+- [How we designed the new color palettes in Tableau 10](https://www.tableau.com/about/blog/2016/7/colors-upgrade-tableau-10-56782) - overview of designing color palettes in tableau

 ## Data Management